 My reply was obvious and inevitable: “I’m on it!”

 I downloaded the entire Building The Perfect Beast album and slapped on the headphones to get acquainted with the tune, and right away I was lost in unfamiliar territory.
-First I was sartled by some unexpected harmony: the tune is in Ab major, and the pre-choruses start with a bold Pino lick over a B natural chord with A natural in the bass.
-(Non-musicians, trust me: this is some wacky shit).
+First I was startled by some unexpected harmony: the tune is in Ab major, and the pre-choruses start with a bold Pino lick over a B natural chord with A natural in the bass.
+(Non-musicians, take my word for it: this is some wacky shit.)
 The pre-chorus is also 5 bars long, and on the first listen the chorus seems to come out of nowhere.
 Then the bridge happens (turns out that yes, there is a bridge): it’s 10 goddamn bars long, with more unpredictable chord changes.

 Back in ’03, Murphy, guitarist Godfrey Townsend, keyboardist Manny Focarazzo and I worked up the entire APLP set list in just four days of rehearsal.
-“Happy Together” tours were prepped with one session at home, followed by one on the road the day before the first show.
-The four of us became a powerhouse band that could nail any music thrown our way.
+“Happy Together” tours were prepped with two rehearsals: one marathon session with just us at Godfrey's house, and a quick run-through with the principal artistes on the empty stage of the first venue the day before the first show.
+The four of us became a powerhouse band that could quickly absorb any music thrown our way and deliver it flawlessly night after night.
 I should be able to smoke “Sunset Grill” for breakfast.
 But there I was, 48 years old and literally sweating at the sound of some chord changes, a few bass licks and an unusual form.
 I felt completely helpless, adrift in a stormy sea of 80s synths and reverbs, with Pino’s fretless lines circling around me like tiny sharks shouting “Catch us if you can, sucker!!
 Ha ha ha ha!!!”

 I finally asked myself: “Why is this music making me so nervous?”